abhisheksaran/django-todo-app/ansible/README.txt

 # Examples
 - We have helloworld.yml which just uses shell module to echo the helloworld.
 We store the output using ***register*** keyword in variable ***output*** and print the output on stdout using the output varaible.
 We can also specify the name of task using ***name*** keyword.
 - Another example find files in the directory specified by path.
 You can further provide options such as file types and patterns to find particular files.
+- to run it in Jenkins environment we have can use the WORKSPACE env variable which stores the value of git root directory.
+We search for dockerfile in that directory and if found we run it.